-QualificationsREQUIRED QUALIFICATIONS: An earned Doctoral degree (must be completed by employment start date) in a History specialty is required..
+QualificationsREQUIRED QUALIFICATIONS: An earned Doctoral degree (must be completed by application deadline) in a History specialty is required.

-ACADEMIC DISCIPLINES: History (see desired specialties above) or Area Studies (with a minimum of 18 graduate credit hours in history)
+ACADEMIC DISCIPLINES: History (see desired specialties) or Area Studies (with a minimum of 18 graduate credit hours in history).

 DESIRED QUALIFICATIONS: Preference will be given to candidates who have demonstrated excellence and innovation in teaching.
-Applicants will be assessed based on education, evidence of teaching effectiveness, demonstrated service in an academic setting, and quality of scholarship.
-Applicants should submit the following items: curriculum vitae, evidence of teaching effectiveness, and at least three references.
+Applicants will be assessed based on education, evidence of teaching effectiveness, quality of scholarship, and demonstrated service in an academic setting.
+Applicants should submit the following items: curriculum vitae with an exhaustive publication record, evidence of teaching effectiveness, and at least three references.
+Cover letter should include discussion of previous experience in academic committees, curriculum design and management, program review, and department leadership as applicable.
 Three letters of recommendation are highly desired but not required.

 If selected, you MUST provide original copies of ALL OFFICIAL transcripts for degrees being pursued or obtained (or letter of degree completion if an OFFICIAL transcript is not available due to recent graduation) to support your educational claims as stated in your curriculum vitae.
 Education must be accredited by an accrediting institution recognized by the U.S. Department of Education.
 For a transcript to be considered OFFICIAL, it should be printed on university letterhead and the registrar's official seal/signature must appear on the transcript.
 Your transcripts must also reflect the degree awarded/conferred date.
 Transcripts labeled UNOFFICIAL will not be accepted.